 The other end are my encounters with strangers with whom I share spaces in all the while of moving around .
 Those that let me a shelter, those like me.
 Encounters and spaces.
 Confined, intimate and visceral.
 Much like me, everyone I desire through an image lives a life of ambiguity.
 Some are erotic performers, some are those who survive by selling their sex, some work odd jobs, only to survive in a fast changing capitalist society that is slowly consuming us all.
 For me the identity is not based on what the person does to exist in a world where power dictates social norms and moral codes.
 Different worlds struggling to exist, finding a way out only through the camera, without the fear of being judged.
 Some have been abused, some bullied, some in a deep sense of anguish, exploding through the feeling of desire and being desired.
 Some alive, some not anymore.
 Photographing leads people to share their most intimate experiences and some break down in the process.

-Textual passages, archival conversations, rephotographed images, screenshots , repetitions and other fragile traces of the medium become a way to connect us all in a journey that is amorphous, ever escaping, loosely held together in this diary.
+Textual passages, archival conversations, rephotographed images, screenshots , “screen memories” , repetitions and other fragile traces of the medium become a way to connect us all in a journey that is amorphous, ever escaping, loosely held together in this diary.
 Repeating motifs, gestures, expressions hold on to each other.
+This calls for total participation in an image, not only in the represented or the representation, but in the desires that accumulate in it.

 Through this I try to live up to my own questioning of desire and the inarticulate form that is called love.
 In between proximity and promiscuity…